 The purpose of the guidelines is to allow the SSA to decide thousands and thousands of claims without resorting to individualized vocational evidence for each one.

 In general, the grids are not where you want to be as a claimant, because the grids direct a finding of “not disabled” in most situations.
 In fact, every claimant loses under the grids until age 50 (or age 45 if unable to communicate in English).

-However, the grids are a two-edged sword.
+However, the grids can benefit disability claimants.
 Once you reach the age of 50 (and have no transferable skills nor education that allows direct entry into skilled work), the grids direct a finding of “disabled” at the sedentary exertional level.
 The SSA presumes that the transition to unskilled sedentary work is too difficult for these claimants.
 At age 55, that same claimant grids “disabled” at the light exertional level.

 Let’s look at an example to see how the grids operate.

 Consider a worker with a high school education and past relevant work as a painter, which is a medium exertional job.
 If Social Security assessed a residual functional capacity (RFC) at the light exertional level.
 As a result, Social Security found that the claimant could no longer perform his past work at step 4 of the sequential evaluation process.